QuantGeekDev/lmaolang/README.md

 - 👏🎵 **OFFICIAL 🤣LANG PLAYLIST: ["Playlist to write beautiful 🤣lang code"](https://music.youtube.com/playlist?list=PLgjnnu4Dtla_mbkrpC9wDkmba3rYiCw-a&si=NN-sWVfIr50ewEDi) :** 🎶

 - **Mandatory watching to be a good 🤣-lang developer: ["The best"](https://youtu.be/r8pJt4dK_s4)**

+## ⚡QUICKSTART ⚡
+0. Make sure you have Node installed
+1. run `npm i` in terminal
+2  type `npm run ♥️` in console
+3. That's it.
+Edit the ♥️.lmao file in src/ directory to build your website

 # 📚 Documentation: